gvwilson/sensibleadventures/bookster/new.md

 turned out to be, not like the bosun, but of course she couldn't have known that at the time.
 Now, did she want to leave those bags with her, or in the room?
-Oh, yes, the room had a lock, of course, and not just for when they were berthed at Normous or Mau Ngapcha, no, sad to say, the mountain had thieves of its own, indwellers most of them, or Hett, the saints alone knew why the captain let either onto the mountain, not that she was questioning his judgment, of course, he was
+Oh, yes, the room had a lock, of course, and not just for when they were berthed at Gandan or Mau Ngapcha, no, sad to say, the mountain had thieves of its own, indwellers most of them, or Hett, the saints alone knew why the captain let either onto the mountain, not that she was questioning his judgment, of course, he was